 You may be saying, “But I like that my debit card just comes right out of my bank account and I don’t have to worry about paying a bill” – Set AutoPay to pay the full new balance on your credit card’s website.
 Now you have all the advantages of the credit card and the simplicity of a debit card.

-If you intend to carry a balance on a credit card, then use a separate card entirely for those charges that you don’t want to pay immediately.
-The point of these cash back cards are to earn you cash on your purchases that would have gone to a debit card previously.
-You don’t want to mix purchases that you might pay over time with these “run rate” purchases.
+If you wish to carry a balance on a credit card or already have one, then use a separate card entirely for that balance and pay down that card as you wish.
+The point of using the above cash back card strategy is to earn you cash on your purchases that would have gone to a debit card previously.
+You don’t want to mix a long-term credit card balance that you might pay over time with these “run rate” purchases.

 To further simplify things, use Mint.com or a service like it to aggregate all your credit cards and your bank accounts into one view.
 You can login to Mint and see, for example, that you owe $500 on one card, $200 on another, and you have $2,000 in your bank account.
 You can also review a list of all your transactions from all your cards and bank accounts and it has a nice mobile app.
 Login at least once per week to review charges and make sure everything looks as you expect.
 This will help you keep a handle on your finances and will help you spot any fraudulent transaction that your credit card company hasn’t caught already.
 If you are using my weekly review strategy for your email inbox, that would be a great time to review your financial transactions from the week as well.